12 Asylum Seekers Julián Castro Escorted To The U.S. Border Sent Back To Mexico

 Democratic presidential candidate Julián Castro knew he had do something when he heard what was happening to LGBTQ and disabled asylum seekers on the border.

-Castro was pressed by Dani Morereo Hi from the Texas Civil Rights Project during a conversation with NPR on Friday.
+Castro was pressed by Dani Morrero Hi from the Texas Civil Rights Project during a conversation with NPR on Friday.

 Latin America